top of page

 They feel most comfortable when they know what is happening and what to expect.

-Their system remains oriented toward maintaining order.
+Their system stays oriented toward maintaining order.

 What happens inside